-Perl has added the Non_Canonical type, for your convenience, to mean any of the compatibility decompositions.
+For your convenience, Perl has added the Non\Canonical decomposition type to mean any of the several compatibility decompositions.

 $p{Graph}$

 Matches any character that is graphic.
 Theoretically, this means a character that on a printer would cause ink to be used.